Key Takeaways

 - When republishing, place a canonical tag on the third-party side if they allow, with proper attribution to the original content with a backlink.

-Some of the best content syndication platforms for syndicating B2B content include:
+Some of the best content syndication platforms for syndicating B2B content include (verified active as of 2026):

 1. LinkedIn